Skip to main content

 An example of an incompatible change would be changing the type of a field, for example from nat to bool.

-Of course it's fine to make arbitrary changes to a schema that you're working on; the compatibility rules only come into effect when you have existing databases and want to preserve compability with clients during the schema change.
+Of course it's fine to make arbitrary changes to a schema that you're working on; the compatibility rules only come into effect when the schema is landed.
+From that point there might be existing clients and databases in use, so Glean will reject any incompatible schema changes.

 Compatibilityā€‹